weaverbel/intro-computational-thinking/content/4-lesson.md

 nav: Four
 ---

-When breaking coding problems down, **pseudocode** is a useful tool, regardless of programming language.
-Pseudocode lists each step of a process so your steps are arranged in a logical order before you code.
+Regardless of programming language, **pseudocode** is a useful tool to break coding problems down.
+Pseudocode helps you list each step of a planned process so your steps are in a logical order before you code.

-Pseudocode is a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.
+Pseudocode is also a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.

 #### Pseudocode example